European polecat: Britain

+The New Forest in Hampshire also now has a small polecat population, a fact discovered after scientists set up cameras to film pine martens.

 France

 The European polecat is present in all of France's territories, excepting Corsica, and has been in a state of decline for several decades.
 Nevertheless, it is listed as Least Concern on France's Red Data Book.
 The European polecat is rare in numerous regions or départements.
 In the Rhone-Alps region, its population has undergone a sizeable decline since the 1990s, largely as a consequence of poisoning campaigns against muskrats.
 A 1999 study on the decline of polecats in this region indicated the species has little chance of surviving there.
 Elsewhere, it is considered either rare or sporadic in 22 districts and absent or extirpated in 22 others.
 In Drôme, for example, polecat populations have been decreasing since 1975, and have disappeared in 27 communes in Isère.
 Its numbers are declining in Morvan and Ariège, and is thinly distributed in Brittany.
 Although present in Aquitaine, its numbers have been dropping since the 1950s, and is very rare in the mountain regions.
 In Normandy, the speed of the polecat's decline has somewhat decreased.
 In the alpine départements, its range is limited by altitude, as the species relies on more Mediterranean climates to thrive.
 It is, however, especially abundant in the irrigated Crau, but is absent on the eastern part of the area, apparently being restricted by the valleys of the Durance and Rhone Rivers.
 The largest populations occur in Northern France: Pas de Calais, Central France; Alsace, Lorraine and the areas of the Loire with the Vendée, which holds the largest record of polecat observations.
 It is common in all the départements of Champagne-Ardenne.